mendix/docs/content/en/docs/developerportal/deploy/tencent-deploy/app-team-management.md

 ## 1 Introduction

-[App & Team Management](https://apps.mendix.tencent-cloud.com/) on Tencent Cloud is a platform specifically launched for Chinese users.
+[App & Team Management](https://apps.mendix.tencent-cloud.com/) on Tencent Cloud is part of the Developer Portal for Chinese users.
 In App & Team Management, users can collaborate, deploy, and manage their apps.

 ## 2 Navigation {#navigation}